 All complaints should be in writing.
-All employees and/ or students are encouraged to use the College's "Complaint of Alleged Discrimination" form.
-Complaint forms can be obtained from the Human Resources/ Affirmative Action Office or the Office of the Vice President for Student Services, with no questions asked.
+All employees and/or students are encouraged to use the College's "Complaint of Alleged Discrimination" form.
+Complaint forms can be obtained from the Human Resources/Affirmative Action Office or the Office of the Vice President for Student Affairs, with no questions asked.
 Because an accurate record of the allegedly objectionable behavior is necessary to resolve a complaint of prohibited discrimination, all complaints should be submitted in writing.
-If an employee and/ or student has any questions or difficulty filling out the complaint form, (s)he can obtain assistance from a Compliance Officer, or a Vice President, or the President, or any one of the Affirmative Action Committee members.
+If an employee and/or student has any questions or difficulty filling out the complaint form, (s)he can obtain assistance from a Compliance Officer, or a Vice President, or the President.
 All complaints should include: the name of the complaining party, the name of the alleged offender(s), date of the incident(s), description of the incident(s), names of witnesses to the incident(s) and the signature of the complaining party.